Welcome to Real Property Defense Research!

 - Peace of mind that comes from moving forward into well-researched/well-charted territory rather than unknown/uncharted territory; and,

-- Satisfaction of being able to shape a more positive (humane) outcome rather than continue to get pushed around by the greedy banks and their investor buddies; and,
+- Satisfaction of being able to shape a more positive (humane) outcome rather than continue to get pushed around by the predator banks and their investor buddies; and,

 - Relief and ability to regroup and rebuild.